 Under $20

-Your older teens who are into makeup may want to make sure they have all their tools with them.
-These travel brushes come with a case, and have two on each side to reduce the number you need.
+You want to make sure that your child has the tools they need to apply their makeup when they’re out of their home.
+The linked travel brushes come with a case, and have two on each side to reduce the number you need.

 Under $50

-Once your tween hits puberty, hormones start to appear and cause havoc particularly to your face in the form of acne.
-My kids have had some issues with acne, so we started early with a routine of washing their face, using toner, and moisturizer.
-When a flareup does occur, the spot treatment from Proactive has worked really well.
-Having the small sized means they can easily bring it on your next trip.
+Once your tween hits puberty, hormones start to appear and cause havoc, particularly to the face in the form of acne.
+My kids have had some issues with acne, so we started early with a routine of washing their face, using toner, and finishing with moisturizer.
+When a flareup does occur, the spot treatment from Proactiv has worked really well.
+Having the bottle be small sized means they can easily bring it on their next trip.

 Under $100